DS-100/textbook/notebooks/ch11/gradient_basics.md

-Now, we can return to our original dataset of tip percentages and find the best value for $ \hat{\theta} $ using the Huber loss.
+Now, we can return to our original dataset of tip percentages and find the best value for $ \hat{\theta_0} $ using the Huber loss.

 ```python